Plot – A family in 1630s New England is torn apart by the forces of witchcraft, black magic, and possession – The Witch

 No jump scares, no horror cliches, just 93 minutes of beautiful cinematography, slowly building tension and the difficulties of the 17th century New World.
 Robert Eggers debut film may well do for the Horror genre, what Mad Max did for the Action one, reminding filmmakers that a return to the old school can still work in today’s industry.

-After being forced to leave the relative safety of puritan Christian plantation that they called home, William along with his wife Katherine and five children Thomasin, Caleb, Mercy, Jonas and Samuel, set off into the wilderness, battling the elements, the New England winter, family issues and also the supernatural.
+After being forced to leave the relative safety of the puritan Christian plantation that they called home, William along with his wife Katherine and five children Thomasin, Caleb, Mercy, Jonas and Samuel, set off into the wilderness, battling the elements, the New England winter, family issues and also the supernatural.

 The first thing you notice about the film is the draining of colour throughout the movie, growing the feeling of impending terror, while the wonderful cinematography and sound work, fast help to portray the family’s powerlessness to deal with the issues they face.
 Just a small speck in a truly massive landscape, unable to escape the creeping fingertips of evil, it reaches slowly infecting their minds and driving them apart, seemingly heightening their greatest fears, all this stress soon starts to force the family apart and causing them to fall back on their religious beliefs.

-Teenager Thomasin fast becomes the pariah within her own family, blossoming into a woman at a time when female sexuality is something to be hidden away, causing resentment and mistrust within the family unit, most of which is down to the religion fun fundamentalism of the time.
-Set before Salem witch trials that caused the deaths of so many women, the seeds of puritanical fear towards the unknown is plain to see.
+Teenager Thomasin fast becomes the pariah within her own family, blossoming into a woman at a time when female sexuality is something to be hidden away, causing resentment and mistrust within the family unit, most of which is down to the religious fun fundamentalism of the time.
+Set before the Salem witch trials that caused the deaths of so many women, the seeds of puritanical fear towards the unknown is plain to see.

 Religion plays a massive part in this film, especially when it comes to the men of the family, both of which feel as though they have been abandoned by God, always attempting to atone for their sins and gain entry to heaven, taking out their frustrations on the women that join them.